 7. Use The Boiling Method

-Fill a large pan or pot with boiled water.
+Fill a large pan or pot with water at 70 degrees.
+Keep in mind that very hot water will damage the fabric.
 Now turn your jeans inside out and leave them over the pan.
 Ensure the jeans are submerged completely.
 As the water is hot, you may use a spoon or a ladle to push the denims down under.
 Leave them for about 20 to 30 minutes.
+Avoid adding fabric softener to your jeans as it will soften and relax the fiber.
 Stir the water once a while.
 Afterward, you can drain the water and dry the jeans.

 Each of these techniques works differently for different types of material.

 Now you know precisely how to shrink your jeans.
-But if they feel baggy despite following these techniques, you may want to visit your neighborhood tailor.
+But if they feel baggy despite following these techniques, you may want to visit your neighborhood tailor for alterations.
 This is because the tricks mentioned here offer a temporary solution at best.
-Visiting a professional can give you a permanent solution and can also prolong the life of the fabric.
+Visiting a professional can give you a permanent solution and can also prolong the life of the clothing.

 Frequently Asked Questions

 No. Since denim fibers do not break down from being washed with cold water, the fabric may not shrink.

 Yes, denim may shrink about 7% to 10% after the first wash.
 However, it returns to its original form within approximately an hour due to the reversal of relaxation shrinkage.